Wildlife conservation: Climate change

-Illegal Wildlife Trade
+Illegal wildlife trade

 The illegal wildlife trade is the illegal trading of plants and wildlife.
 This illegal trading is worth an estimate of 7-23 billion and an annual trade of around 100 million plants and animals.
 In 2021 it was found that this trade has caused a 60% decline in species abundance, and 80% for endangered species.

 This trade can be devastating to both humans and animals.
 It has the capacity to spread zoonotic diseases to humans, as well as contribute to local extinction.
 The pathogens to humans may be spread through small animal vectors like ticks, or through ingestion of food and water.
 Extinction can be caused due to non-native species being introduced that become invasive.
 An example of how this may happen is through by-catch.These new species will outcompete the native species and take over, therefore causing the local or global extinction of a species.

 Due to the fittest animals in the species being hunted or poached, the less fit organisms will mate, causing less fitness in the generations to come.
 In addition to species fitness being lowered and therefore endangering species, the illegal wildlife trade has ecological costs.
 Sex-ratio balances may be tipped or reproduction rates are slowed, which can be detrimental to vulnerable species.
 The recovery of these populations may take longer due to the reproduction rates being slower.

 The wildlife trade also causes issues for natural resources that people use in their everyday lives.
 Ecotourism is how some people bring in money to their homes, and with depleting the wildlife, this may be a factor in taking away jobs.

 Illegal wildlife trade has also become normalized through various social media outlets.
 There are TikTok accounts that have gone viral for their depiction of exotic pets, such as various monkey and bird species.
 These accounts show a cute and fun side of owning exotic pets, therefore indirectly encouraging illegal wildlife trade.
 On March 30, 2021, TikTik joined the Coalition to End Wildlife Trafficking Online.
 They, along with other big social media companies work to protect species from illegal, harmful trade online.
 Research has shown that machine learning can filter through social media posts to identify indications of illegal wildlife trade.
 This filtration system is able to search for keywords, pictures, and phrases that indicate illegal wildlife trade, and report it.